Historical Glottometry is a method, recently proposed by Kalyan and François (François 2014; Kalyan & François 2018), for analyzing and

 Pawley, Andrew, Robert Attenborough, Jack Golson & Robin Hide

-This list is based on CrossRef data as of 12 april 2021.
+This list is based on CrossRef data as of 23 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.